 Pre-Kindergarten Application Process

-If you think you qualify under the Free and Reduced-Price Meal (FARM) income guidelines, total Household Gross Income must be verified to qualify for Automatic Placement in pre-kindergarten.
+Total Household Gross Income must be verified to qualify for placement in pre-kindergarten.
 Household Gross Income MUST be documented by providing one of the following for EACH Household Member receiving income:

-- Food Supplemental Program (FSP) Letter of Verification
+- Food Supplemental Program (FSP) Current letter of Verification;

-- Temporary Cash Assistance (TCA) Letter of Verification
+- Temporary Cash Assistance (TCA) Current letter of Verification;

 - Other: Schedule C/1099 (if self-employed), a letter on letterhead from your employer(s) stating your income, child support and court order or letter, unemployment, disability income, etc.